neondatabase/website/content/docs/guides/branch-restore.md

 <details>
 <summary>View technical details</summary>

-Similar to the manual restore operation using the Neon API described [here](/docs/guides/branching-pitr), the Restore operation performs a similar set of actions, but automatically:
+Similar to the manual restore operation using the Neon Console and API described [here](/docs/guides/branching-pitr), the Restore operation performs a similar set of actions, but automatically:

 1. On initiating a restore action, Neon builds a new point-in-time branch by matching your selected timestamp to the corresponding LSN of the relevant entries in the shared WAL record.
 1. The compute endpoint for your initial branch is moved to this new branch, so that your connection string remains stable.